ros-navigation/docs.nav2.org/setup_guides/transformation/setup_transforms.rst

 Many ROS packages require the transform tree of a robot to be published using the TF2 ROS package.
 A transformation tree defines the relations between different coordinate systems, in terms of translation, rotation, and relative motion.
 To make this more concrete, let us apply an example of a simple robot that has a mobile base with a single laser sensor mounted on top of it.

 This robot has two defined coordinate frames: one corresponding to the center point of the mobile base of the robot, and one for the center point of the laser that is mounted on top of the base.
-We'll call the coordinate frame attached to the mobile base  ``base_link`` (for Nav2, we advise that it be placed at the rotational center of the robot if present) and we'll call the coordinate frame attached to the laser ``laser_link``.
+We'll call the coordinate frame attached to the mobile base  ``base_link`` and we'll call the coordinate frame attached to the laser ``laser_link``.
 Note that will be talking more about the naming and conventions of these coordinate frames in the next section.

 At this point, let's assume that we have some data from the laser in the form of distance measurements from the laser's center point.
 In other words, we have some data in the ``laser_link`` coordinate frame.